Chris Godwin Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 - In his one matchup against the Bills, Godwin's five receiving yards total is 68.5 less than his over/under for Sunday's game (73.5).

-- Godwin did not have a touchdown catch in that outing against the Bills.
+- Godwin did not have a touchdown catch in that game against the Bills.

-- The Bills are allowing 174.9 passing yards per game this season, the NFL's best pass defense.
+- The 174.9 passing yards the Bills yield per game makes them the NFL's best pass defense this season.

 Recent Performances

-- In last week's outing against the Falcons, Godwin was targeted 17 times, picking up 143 yards on 15 receptions.
+- In last week's matchup with the Falcons, Godwin caught 15 passes for 143 yards while being targeted 17 times.

 Godwin's Tampa Bay Teammates